gerwld/spoplus-extension/README.md

 <p align="center">
-Extension that allows you to customize and personalize the web version of Spotify.
 Transform the Spotify interface into a personalized experience that reflects your style and preferences.
 </p>

 ***